7th Artificial Intelligence in Chemistry Symposium

 Bursaries

 The RSC-BMCS and RSC-CICAG are offering a small number of bursaries to attend the meeting in person.
 Applications are open to PhD and post-doctoral applicants studying at academic institutions or non-profit institutions.
 Preference will be given to members of the RSC-BMCS and RSC-CICAG.
 Bursary applications are also invited from RSC or EFMC members who are of working age, but currently unemployed, and from those who may have difficulty in funding themselves or whose organisations may have difficulty in funding their attendance.
 The bursary value for this event is up to £700 and applicants have to fill either an RSC-BMCS or RSC-CICAG application form.
-The bursary application closing date is 15th July, 2024.
+The bursary application has now closed.

 AI in Chem 24 Programme